Step-by-Step Meal Prep

 Using a sharpie write the ounces on the baggie.
 If you add more than one item, make sure to zero out your scale before adding another item into your bag.
 Then, make sure to write BOTH amounts on the baggie and label them.
 That way you know how much goes with what food.
 Keep in mind, using grams will give you the MOST accurate tracking measurement!

 Step #6: Enjoy your efforts!
 Now you can grab and go.
 Your food is prepped for the week.
 You’ll find it so much easier in the morning having food at the ready, and you won’t have to worry about portion control.
 Plus, food prep saves you a TON of money because you are not as likely to eat out and spend $10-$15 (or more) on a single meal.

 - If you are eating the same thing every day, apply the principals above but obviously to your meal plan.
 Meaning, you may not have to write the weight/amount of food down if you have the same amount of food each meal on a consistent basis.

 - If you have a good idea of the portions, don’t worry about prepping the SIZES so much.
 But once again – apply the same principals, and have 7-8 (or however many you need) meals ready to go and about double that in snacks.

-- Invest in some quality tupperware – it will make it so much better.
+- Invest in some quality Tupperware – it will make meal prepping so much better.
 Pyrex is my favorite!
 Also, Rubbermaid Easy-Find Lids are worth it as well.
-If you want to wait, Walmart has some smokin’ deals on them on Black Friday!
+If you want to wait, Walmart has some smokin’ deals on the lids for Black Friday!

 Happy Meal Prep!